ourresearch/oadoi-paper1/oa_analysis.md

 ![](oa_analysis_files/figure-markdown_github/unnamed-chunk-8-1.png)

-Again, it apprears that multi-year embargoes maybe affecting PMC.
-Regardless of this, PMC remains by far the most significant green repository, and a very important source of fulltext that would be otherwise unavailable.
+It apprears that multi-year embargoes maybe affecting PMC, since the number of articles shows a surprising drop in the last few years.
+However despite this, we see that PMC remains by far the most significant green repository, particularly for papers published in the last decade.

 ``` r
 articles_all %>% filter(year > 2009, oa=="green_only") %>% count(repo) %>% mutate(proportion=n/sum(n))